arriven/blog-drafts/rust-ci-caching/index.md

     Finished test [unoptimized + debuginfo] target(s) in 0.62s
   Executable unittests src/main.rs (target/debug/deps/linkmapper-da17f15a9210ca29)
 ```

+I've never seen this approach being used even though the only downside to this approach I know of is that it completely replicates the way `cargo` caches dependencies locally: if you ever had cases where it didn't pick up changes to the code introduced by `git pull` or similar - there's a non-zero chance you can encounter that on CI.
+Manually cleaning caches on github is fairly easy and you can even use PR labels to conditionally disable cache usage so my guess is that this approach isn't widely adopted because most people just don't know about it (this is kind of confirmed by people who were reviewsing the draft of this article).

 **Except if we use `rocksdb` instead of `sled`**